squid-cache/squid-cache.github.io/ConfigExamples/Intercept/IptablesPolicyRoute.rst

 There's no obvious policy routing in Linux - you use iptables to mark interesting traffic, iproute2 ip rules to choose an alternate routing table and a default route in the alternate routing table to policy route to the distribution.

-Please realise that this just gets the packets to the cache; you have to then configure transparent interception on the cache to redirect traffic to the Squid TCP port!
+Please realize that this just gets the packets to the cache; you have to then configure interception on the cache itself to redirect traffic to the Squid TCP port!

-("201" is just a unique routing table number.
-Check the file contents first!)
+=== iptables Setup ===

 {{{

-Run as root:

-# echo "201   proxy" > /etc/iproute2/rt_tables
-# ip rule add fwmark 2 table proxy
-# ip route add default via PROXYIP table proxy

-IP Tables line:
+# permit Squid box out to the Internet
+$IPTABLES -t mangle -A PREROUTING -p tcp --dport 80 -s  $PROXYIP -j ACCEPT

+# mark everything else on port 80 to be routed to the Squid box
-$IPTABLES -t mangle -A PREROUTING -i INPUTINTERFACE -p tcp --dport 80 -j MARK --set-mark 2
+$IPTABLES -t mangle -A PREROUTING -i $INPUTINTERFACE -p tcp --dport 80 -j MARK --set-mark 2
-$IPTABLES -t mangle -A PREROUTING -m mark --mark 2 -j ACCEPT
+$IPTABLES -t mangle -A PREROUTING -m mark --mark 2 -j ACCEPT }}}

+=== Routing Setup ===

+Needs to be run as root.

+ /!\ "201" is just a unique routing table number.
+Check the file contents first!

+Create a routing table for our intercepted proxy traffic
+{{{
+echo "201   proxy" >> /etc/iproute2/rt_tables
+}}}

+Configure what traffic gets handled by that table (stuff marked 2 earlier by iptables), and create a default route for it to the squid box at '''$PROXYIP'''.
+{{{
+ip rule add fwmark 2 table proxy ip route add default via $PROXYIP table proxy
 }}}

 ----
 CategoryConfigExample